atqnp/atiqnp.github.io/_posts/2021-05-27-logica-with-lego.md

   `lego_data.sets`(year:, num_parts:);
 ```

-So, `AvgSets` will execute the `AVG()` function and get us the average number of parts or pieces for each year and `CountSets` will call the `COUNT()` function which will then count the number of sets that LEGO made for each year.
+So, `AvgSets` will execute the `AVG()` function and get us the average number of parts or pieces for each year and `CountSets` will call the `COUNT()` function which will then count the number of distinct sets that LEGO made for each year.
 Lastly, `SumSets` will execute the `SUM()` function and count all the number of pieces that LEGO made each year.

+Side note: I just learned that Logica's `Count(x)` actually corresponds to the `APPROX_COUNT_DISTINCT(x)` function in BigQuery and `COUNT(DISTINCT x)` in Postgres and SQLite.
+In this case, the `Count()` function in Logica automatically counts distinct elements and we don't have to explicitly state it.
+The `COUNT()` function actually counts all non-null value in a table.

 ### `JOIN` and `UNION` - Joining multiple tables in Logica